Lightmatter/django-hydra/docs/source/setup.rst

 Configuring environment variables
 ==================================

-Before you may develop on the app itself you will need a :code:`.env` file.
-Provided in the template is a :code:`.env.example` which can be copy and pasted into a new .env file.
-It is worth noting that when a new project is created via :code:`create_new_project.sh`, the :code:`.env.example` will be copied to new instance under :code:`.env`.
+Before you may develop on the app itself you will need a ``.env`` file.
+Provided in the template is a ``.env.example`` which can be copy and pasted into a new .env file.
+It is worth noting that when a new project is created via ``create_new_project.sh``, the ``.env.example`` will be copied to new instance under ``.env``.
 This template leverages this file using the dotenv JavaScript library as part of Vite.

 Accessing Environment Variables in Python
 ------------------------------------------